sohansshetty/todoapp/README.md

 platforms so i have included the todoAppApi.postman_collection.json which you can import in your local machine postman and can test all the apis in your local machine

-run http://localhost:8000/admin/ in your browser to check thelive uopdate of the database
+run http://localhost:8000/admin/ in your browser to check the live uopdate of the database

 Admin credentials:
 username: sohan